magnolia-sre/magnolia-docker/README.md

 Additional Dockerfiles are also provided in order to illustrate some common deployment patterns.

 ### one-author-derby
 A straightforward Dockerfile used to illustrate basic usage of the base image.

+Magnolia CMS is running inside its own container as an author instance and uses Derby to persist the data.

 ## Important notes
 This images are still in early phase of development and not suited to be used in production.
 For instance, default Tomcat and JVM settings are still used.